Large Language Models as Virtual Survey Respondents: Evaluating Sociodemographic Response Generation: Partial Attribute Simulation (PAS)

 \section{Partial Attribute Simulation (PAS)}

-In numerous real-world survey scenarios, researchers frequently possess foundational demographic information about respondents ({\it e.g.}, age, gender, occupation) but lack specific insights into individual opinions or preferences on particular topics.
-This inherent data sparsity poses a significant challenge for accurately simulating survey responses under such constraints.
-To address this, we introduce the Partial Attribute Simulation (PAS) setting, a novel framework designed to evaluate LLMs' ability to predict missing sociodemographic attributes.
+In numerous real-world survey scenarios, an organization already holds structured demographic records for a population of interest but lacks the specific attitudinal or behavioral measurements it needs.
+For example, a government labor agency might maintain administrative records for thousands of employees, including age, gender, job level, education, and employment type, yet lack survey data on job satisfaction, stress, or work-life balance.
+Conducting a full survey is costly and time-consuming; however, the agency still needs distributional estimates of these outcomes to inform workforce policy.
+PAS is designed for precisely this setting: the available demographic attributes serve as the input profile, while the unmeasured attitudinal traits act as the prediction targets.
+Conditioned on each individual's known profile, the LLM is prompted to predict the missing responses, enabling population-level trend analysis without a full-scale survey.
+Crucially, PAS does not require any individual-level response history.
+It relies solely on the demographic data that the organization already possesses, which distinguishes it from collaborative filtering or imputation methods that require at least partial response data for the target attributes.
 As illustrated in Figure~\ref{fig:framework}, PAS operates by providing LLMs with only fundamental demographic data and selected conditional attributes, without access to an individual's complete historical response profile.
 The LLMs are then tasked with generating plausible responses, effectively simulating how individuals with specific partial characteristics might answer survey questions.
 This paradigm offers valuable insights into the influence of partial information on survey responses, enabling the simulation of realistic survey scenarios across diverse sociological contexts.